dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-2/README.md

 ![](wiki_img/voila-Karaf.png)

-To acces Karaf logger

-from the Karaf home  folder :
+To acces Karaf logger from the Karaf home folder:

     tail -F data\log\karaf.log

 ![](wiki_img/karaf.log.png)

 To exit Apache Karaf console:

     Ctrl + D

-Karaf Web Console
+### Karaf Web Console

 Apache Karaf provides an optional WebConsole.
 This WebConsole provides a graphical web GUI to see and manage your Apache Karaf container.

 You can use the WebConsole to:
 - manage Apache Karaf features